 We are no exception – irrespective of the temperature, gelato is yum and we’re going to try all the flavours.
 Each place was great in their own ways, but Patagonia Chocolate was our favourite.

 You can’t go wrong as all the flavours here are great, but our favourites are vanilla & cookies and tramontana.
 But you may as well just ask to try a few, then keep trying until you’ve tried all the flavours you were interested in.
 That’s what we did!

 Don’t forget to try their hot chocolate.
 Definitely the best in Queenstown.

 Sadly, it looks like Empanada Kitchen is now closed

 The Empanada Kitchen sells beautifully rolled empanadas out of what appears to be a well-branded cleaning closet attached to the public bathrooms.
 The menu changes daily serving a different filling encased in a delicious, buttery casing.

-These little pockets of joy are $5.50 NZD, making them the perfect treat for a stroll around Lake Wakatipu.
+These little pockets of joy are $5.50 NZD, making them the perfect street food treat for a stroll around Lake Wakatipu.
 Sadly, they close their doors quite early, so don’t plan for a late night snack.

 Best Queenstown Sushi

 Hikari Sushi Bar serves up great sushi.
 It’s definitely on the pricier side, but that’s what you get when no one else opens another sushi bar in Queenstown.

 Regardless, it sneaks in under $15 NZD (as long as you aren’t starving), and you definitely get some fantastic sushi with fresh seafood in generous portion sizes.
 It’s worth checking out when you’re craving something healthier for lunch, perhaps on day five of your trip after eating Ferg burgers every other day.